First-year and transfer students

 - Course offerings

-Upper-year students must enroll themselves in BOTH required and elective courses.
+Third and fourth year students must enrol themselves in all their courses.
 You are responsible to ensure that you are following your required sequence (see the Student Handbook for your year of entry).
-Be sure to look on the Schedule of Classes as well for times and locations of all available courses each term.
+You can use the Schedule of Classes to find the times and locations of courses.

 You will enroll in your electives online using Quest.
-This can be done during your enrolment appointment or during open enrolment.
-Enrolment appointments usually occur over a three day period approximately 7 months before the term starts.
-During this time your Quest account will be active so you can enroll yourself into courses.
+You can enrol in courses during your enrolment appointment or during open enrolment.
+Enrolment appointments usually occur over a three day period approximately three months before the term starts.

 Prior to enrolment there is a course selection period during which all upper year students should submit requests on Quest for Future Term Offerings (required and elective courses).
 If you have any problems or require consent to enroll, contact your academic advisor.
-NOTE: Pre-enrolling in courses gives you a much better chance of getting the courses that you want or need.
-It does not however guarantee you will get the courses requested.
+NOTE: Requesting courses gives you a much better chance of getting the courses that you want or need but does not however guarantee you will get the courses requested.

 You will have the first two weeks of classes to add new classes, and the first three weeks to drop classes!
 Please use the SWAP function to make course changes.
 This will ensure you remain in the original course if the desired section/course is full.